About me

 Helen B. Marrow, Ph.D.

-I am currently an Associate Professor of Sociology at Tufts University, where I will officially become a Full Professor on July 1, 2024.
-I teach courses on introductory sociology, migration and race, the politics and media of migration, Latinx sociology, and research methods (with a focus on ethnography, in-depth interviewing, and content analysis of media).
+I am a Professor of Sociology at Tufts University, where I teach courses on introductory sociology, migration and race, the politics and media of migration, Latinx sociology, and research methods (with a focus on ethnography, in-depth interviewing, and content analysis of media).
 I am a collaborating faculty member with Tufts’ Department of Latin American Studies (LAS), and in the past have also served as an Interim Director of the Program in Latino Studies.
 In May 2019, I was awarded the Lillian and Joseph Leibner Award for Excellence in Teaching and Mentoring, and in 2020-22, I served as Co-Chair of the Executive Committee of the Faculty of Arts & Sciences and Engineering.

 Beyond Tufts, I have recently served as Chair-Elect (2020-21), Chair (2021-22), and Past Chair (2022-23) of the International Migration Section of the American Sociological Association.
 In the past, I have also been a Visiting Researcher at the Russell Sage Foundation in New York, plus served as Co-Leader of the Boston-area Scholars Strategy Network (2015-16), an organization of scholars that seeks to make the democratic and policy implications of academic research more broadly accessible to the media, politicians, and American public